 William (1770 – 1838) explored the new frontier with Meriwether Lewis at the head of the Corps of Discovery from 1804 to 1806, co-leading the first overland journey all the way to the Pacific Ocean.
 He is now, by far, the most famous of the Clark siblings.
 He was later made governor of Missouri.

-Frances Eleanor (1773 – 1825) married three times, the second time to Charles Mynn Thruston, Jr. Thruston’s father had been the rector of Berkeley Parish (Berkeley County), Virginia, and a Colonel in the Continental Army.
+Frances Eleanor (1773 – 1825) married three times, the second time to Charles Mynn Thruston, Jr. Thruston’s father had been the rector of Berkeley Parish (Berkeley County), Virginia, and a colonel in the Continental Army.
 Berkeley County played an important role in the life of the 8th Virginia.
-The life of the elder Thruston holds strong parallels to the life of 8th Virginia Colonel Peter Muhlenberg—they were both “fighting parsons” from the frontier.
+The life of the elder Thruston holds strong parallels to the life of 8th Virginia Colonel Peter Muhlenberg—they were both “fighting parsons” from the Shenandoah Valley.
 Frances died in 1825 in St. Louis, Mo., at the home of her son, Col. John O'Fallon.

 Jonathan and his wife Sarah Hite Clark lie in the center of six Clark family graves fronting a family monument at Louisville's Cave Hill Cemetery.
 Flags adorn the graves of Jonathan, George, and Edmund, who fought in the Revolutionary War.
 Their famous younger brother, William, is buried in St. Louis, Missouri.
 (Author)